-For Angel Face Aesthetics, the following grade has been applied to the key quality indicator inspected.
+For KAM Salon, the following grade has been applied to the key quality indicator inspected.

-Key quality indicators inspected Domain 5 - Delivery of safe, effective, compassionate and person-centred care Quality indicator Summary findings Grade awarded 5.1 - Safe delivery of care Effective measures had been introduced to minimise the risk of Covid-19 transmission between staff and patients.
-The environment and patient equipment were clean.
-Infection prevention and control audits should be introduced to help the service identify and manage risk of infection. √ √ Good
+Key quality indicators inspected Domain 5 - Delivery of safe, effective, compassionate and person-centred care Quality indicator Summary findings Grade awarded 5.1 - Safe delivery of care The service had responded to the challenges presented by COVID-19 and had conducted the necessary risk assessments and developed relevant policies and procedures.
+Training specific to COVID-19 had been undertaken by all staff.
+Infection and control audits should be introduced to help identify and manage the risk of infection. √ √ Good